Blueprint for Better Campaign 2020

 Submit a film:

 Participate in the AIA Film Challenge 2020.
-Learn more at AIAFilmChallenge.org.
+The submission deadline is August 24.
+Register and learn more at AIAFilmChallenge.org.